 Re: WH.
-James is currently instructed as Leading Junior for the Respondent in claims brought by 4 Claimants concerning unfair dismissal, sex, marital status and religious discrimination and harassment.
-The claim is valued at over £1m and is listed for 15 days in Summer 2021.
+James was instructed as Leading Junior for the Respondent in claims brought by 4 Claimants concerning unfair dismissal, sex, marital status and religious discrimination and harassment from their employment at one of the largest Synagogues in the United Kingdom.
+The Claimants were represented by Queen’s Counsel and the claim was valued at over £1m.

 Re: PM.
 James represented the Respondent, a multi-national manufacturing company, defending a claim of unfair and wrongful dismissal brought by a former Director.
 The case involved evidence from two of the Respondent’s Directors requiring a translator.

 Re: TM.
 James was instructed by the Claimant, a PCSO, in a claim of race and disability discrimination brought against the Metropolitan Police listed for 10 days.